bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

    :scale: 120%
    :align: center

-   Figure 1.2: Engine in SJ-Platform
+   Figure 1.2: An engine in SJ-Platform

 After its uploading, the engine receives raw data and sends them to the module executor.
 The executor starts data processing and returns the resulting data back to the engine where they are deserialized to be passed into the stream or a storage.